 Travel Insurance — Never travel without insurance!
 You never know what’s going to happen, and travel insurance is an affordable way to take a lot of the stress out of your trip to Hungary.

-Travel Adaptors for Hungary — If you’re coming from outside the EU, you’ll need to purchase travel adaptors to make sure your electronics work in Budapest.
+Travel Adapters for Hungary — If you’re coming from outside the EU, you’ll need to purchase travel adaptors to make sure your electronics work in Budapest.

 Winter Coat — Even though November isn’t technically winter yet, a warm winter coat is essential to enjoying Budapest in November.

 I wore ones similar to these on our November trip to Budapest (I actually bought mine in Budapest the day we arrived!) and the lining kept my feet incredibly warm.